Inflammation refers to your body’s process of fighting against things that harm it, such as infections, injuries, and toxins, in order to heal itself.

 When something damages your cells, your body releases chemicals that trigger a response from your immune system.

-The reason to eat a healthy diet and to lead a healthy lifestyle is not only to avoid inflammation in the body but also to fight it swiftly when it occurs.
+The reason to eat a healthy diet and lead a healthy lifestyle is not only to avoid inflammation in the body but also to fight it swiftly when it occurs.

 I very much believe in finding a balance so that you can still enjoy your favourite foods and lead a healthy life.
 When I work with clients, I don’t want them to feel they are constantly giving up what they love.